oliviermirat/ZebraZoomDocumentation/docs/tracking/launchingTracking.md

 Using ZebraZoom through the command line can be particularly useful when you want to analyze a lot of videos located in different folders, or if you want to launch ZebraZoom on a server instead of on a desktop computer.

-If you need to generate a script that will launch ZebraZoom on multiple videos that are all present inside a same folder, using the same configuration file, you can take a look at this script.

-Finally, it's possible to overwrite the parameters present in the configuration file with the following command:
+It is possible to overwrite the parameters present in the configuration file with the following command:

 ```
 python -m zebrazoom pathToVideo nameOfVideo extensionOfVideo pathToConfigFile nameOfParameter1 newParameter1Value nameOfParameter2 newParameter2Value nameOfParameter3 newParameter3Value